thuzarwin/open-data-sprints/docs/project-training.rst

 - Updated training materials
 - Develop a "library" for Data Liaisons and City Employees who will or are working with Socrata's Open Data Portal
 - Provide Data Liaisons and city employees 2 custom courses of their choosing developed by Socrata
-- Develop training materials for the following courses which Data Liasons have requested:
+- Develop training materials for the following topics which Data Liasons have requested:

 	- Dataset Update
 	- Metadata Update
 	- Perspectives
 	- Open Performance
 	- Data Lens
+	- Glossary

 Key users/customers
 ----------------------------------------------